Late Pleistocene extinctions: Mainstream hypotheses

+Human-related

-Hunting hypothesis
+Hunting

 The hunting hypothesis suggests that humans hunted megaherbivores to extinction, which in turn caused the extinction of carnivores and scavengers which had preyed upon those animals.
-Therefore, this hypothesis holds Pleistocene humans responsible for the megafaunal extinction.
+This hypothesis holds Pleistocene humans responsible for the megafaunal extinction.
 One variant, known as blitzkrieg, portrays this process as relatively quick.
 Some of the direct evidence for this includes: fossils of some megafauna found in conjunction with human remains, embedded arrows and tool cut marks found in megafaunal bones, and European cave paintings that depict such hunting.
 Biogeographical evidence is also suggestive: the areas of the world where humans evolved currently have more of their Pleistocene megafaunal diversity (the elephants and rhinos of Asia and Africa) compared to other areas such as Australia, the Americas, Madagascar and New Zealand without the earliest humans.
+The overkill hypothesis, a variant of the hunting hypothesis, was proposed in 1966 by Paul S. Martin, Professor of Geosciences Emeritus at the Desert Laboratory of the University of Arizona.

 Circumstantially, the close correlation in time between the appearance of humans in an area and extinction there provides weight for this scenario.
+Radiocarbon dating has supported the plausibility of this correlation being reflective of causation.
 The megafaunal extinctions covered a vast period of time and highly variable climatic situations.
-The earliest extinctions in Australia were complete approximately 50,000 BP, well before the last glacial maximum and before rises in temperature.
+The earliest extinctions in Australia were complete approximately 50,000 BP, well before the Last Glacial Maximum and before rises in temperature.
 The most recent extinction in New Zealand was complete no earlier than 500 BP and during a period of cooling.
 In between these extremes megafaunal extinctions have occurred progressively in such places as North America, South America and Madagascar with no climatic commonality.
 The only common factor that can be ascertained is the arrival of humans.
 This phenomenon appears even within regions.
 The mammal extinction wave in Australia about 50,000 years ago coincides not with known climatic changes, but with the arrival of humans.
 In addition, large mammal species like the giant kangaroo Protemnodon appear to have succumbed sooner on the Australian mainland than on Tasmania, which was colonised by humans a few thousand years later.
+A study published in 2015 supported the hypothesis further by running several thousand scenarios that correlated the time windows in which each species is known to have become extinct with the arrival of humans on different continents or islands.
+This was compared against climate reconstructions for the last 90,000 years.
+The researchers found correlations of human spread and species extinction indicating that the human impact was the main cause of the extinction, while climate change exacerbated the frequency of extinctions.
+The study, however, found an apparently low extinction rate in the fossil record of mainland Asia.